ArturNurtdinov/Infinite_Messenger/README.md

 1. **(Added)** Add dark mode
 2. Deleting messages in chat.
 3. **(Added)** Copy message text
+4. Dialogues
-4. Pick themes color using palitra.
+5. Pick themes color using palitra.
-5. Pick image as a theme in chat
+6. Pick image as a theme in chat
-6. Voice messages
+7. Voice messages
-7. Indicator if person is online
+8. Indicator if person is online

 # Troubleshoot
 1. LatestMessageItem has access to database in it